Guide to Protecting your HomeGet a quote

 - the flexibility of being able to extend your renovation insurance on a month by month basis if the building works overrun.

-What ever size and shape your particular castle, it may have become apparent just how important it may be to protect your home and to appreciate that probably the most appropriate method for doing so is through insurance.
+What ever size and shape your particular castle, it may have become apparent just how important it may be to consider protecting your home and to appreciate that probably the most appropriate method for doing so is through insurance.

 But home insurance itself is a wide and potentially bewildering subject in itself.